sy-harabi/Screeps-Traffic-Manager/README.md

            const room = Game.rooms[roomName];
            trafficManager.run(room);
        }
-   };
+   }
    ```

-   4. **Contributing**
+4. **Contributing:**
    Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.